 It is a well-documented fact that early in his career, Adolf Hitler took inspiration from Benito Mussolini, his senior colleague in fascism.

-The historian Stefan Ihrig’s compelling book Atatürk in the Nazi Imagination, which outlines and meticulously documents this untold and largely unknown story promises to rewrite our understanding of the roots of Nazi ideology and strategy.
+The historian Stefan Ihrig’s compelling book “Ataturk in the Nazi Imagination” outlines and meticulously documents this largely unknown story.
+This work also promises to rewrite our understanding of the roots of Nazi ideology and strategy.

-Hitler later remarked that in the political aftermath of the Great War, Atatürk was his master, he and Mussolini his students.
+Hitler later remarked that, in the political aftermath of WWI, Ataturk was his master while he and Mussolini were his students.

 Nor did it escape Hitler’s notice how ruthlessly Turkish governments had dealt with Armenian and Greek minorities, whom influential Nazis directly compared with German Jews.
 The New Turkey, or at least those aspects of it that the Nazis chose to see, became a model for Hitler’s plans and dreams in the years leading up to the invasion of Poland.

 Christopher Clark, professor at the University of Cambridge, said:

 “From the Armenian massacres to the Turkish War of Independence and the rise of Kemal Ataturk, Turkish events attracted deep interest in Germany.
 As Ihrig shows, politically active Germans of the Weimar Republic, especially on the far right, saw in Turkey a model for successful revisionism, authoritarian rule, secular modernization and the political utility of genocide.
 This brilliant and original study sheds new light on the rise of Nazism and the pre-history of Nazi racial policy.”